voltrevo/elo/README.md

 3. `sudo docker build . -t fluency` (~4min)
 4. `sudo docker run --rm -it -p36582:36582 fluency:latest`

-Visit `localhost:36582` to view the frontend.
+Visit `localhost:36582` to view the demo frontend.

+The extension is located at `build/extension`.
+(See [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/) for loading locally and [here](https://developer.chrome.com/docs/webstore/publish/) for advice on publishing.)

 ## Using the API Directly